junxit/us-congress-bills-109/bill.md

       - **(II)** in the first sentence, by striking “which may” and inserting “which, in the case of written direct statements, may”; and
       - **(III)** by striking “clause (iii)” and inserting “clause (iv)”;
     - **(ii)** by amending clause (ii)(I) to read as follows:
+      > - **(ii)**
-      > - **(ii)(I)** Following the submission to the Copyright Royalty Judges of written direct statements and written rebuttal statements by the participants in a proceeding under paragraph (2), the Copyright Royalty Judges, after taking into consideration the views of the participants in the proceeding, shall determine a schedule for conducting and completing discovery.
+      >   - **(I)** Following the submission to the Copyright Royalty Judges of written direct statements and written rebuttal statements by the participants in a proceeding under paragraph (2), the Copyright Royalty Judges, after taking into consideration the views of the participants in the proceeding, shall determine a schedule for conducting and completing discovery.

     - **(iii)** by amending clause (iv) to read as follows:
       > - **(iv)** Discovery in connection with written direct statements shall be permitted for a period of 60 days, except for discovery ordered by the Copyright Royalty Judges in connection with the resolution of motions, orders, and disputes pending at the end of such period.
 The Copyright Royalty Judges may order a discovery schedule in connection with written rebuttal statements.